Swampy Cree language: Consonants

 Voicing does not cause phonemic contrast in Swampy Cree.
 According to Ellis, however, stops often undergo voicing intervocalically when preceded by a stressed long vowel or nasal.
 For example, "māci" is pronounced [māːd͡zi], and "maci" is pronounced [mat͡si].

 Preaspiration of stops creates a phonemic distinction.
 For example, pētāw (he brings it) is not the same as pēhtāw (he waits for it).
+However, in "many areas of Swampy Cree speech", /V(V)hC/ is becoming /VVC/; that is, /h/ is being lost before consonants, and if the preceding vowel is short then that vowel is lengthened.

 In emphatic words that contain an initial vowel, [h] is often inserted before the vowel.
 It is not a phonemic distinction but simply an indicator of stress.
 Similarly, word-final vowels are often followed by moderate aspiration, which does not mark any change in meaning.
 Postaspiration is not phonemically distinctive either.

 The consonant /h/ is occasionally pronounced as [j] (as in English "yes") intervocalically.

 When a short vowel is dropped, leaving a nasal next to a stop, the nasal assimilates to the same place of articulation as the stop.
 For example, "nipāskisikan" becomes "mpāskisikan".

 In words such as ocawāšimiša, the [c] is actually an underlying /t/, assimilated by preparation for the articulation of the two [š].
 In fact, pronunciation with a [t] is perceived as baby talk.

 In word-final position, /t/ becomes [š].